Telecominfraproject/wlan-docs/getting-started/access-points.md

 ![Maverick based firmware upgrade](../.gitbook/assets/image%20%289%29.png)

 Manually setting the cloud location may be done using its Fully Qualified Domain Name \(FQDN\) in the Redirector field.
-Device certificates are unique per TIP Open WiFi access point or switch.
+Device certificates are unique per TIP OpenWiFi access point or switch.
 It should not be required to change these values at any time.
 Please exercise caution if replacing certificates manually.

 ![Maverick set Cloud &apos;Redirector&apos;](../.gitbook/assets/image%20%2817%29.png)

 ###